Q

 C).
 0

-D). 'undefined'
+D).
+Error

-What is a primitive value in JavaScript?
+Which symbol is used to represent a boolean value in JavaScript?

 What is the data type of the value undefined in JavaScript?